maceto2016/NestJSDynLoad/README.md

 In this tutorial we made a small introduction to the well-built NestJS framework.

-We demonstrate how to dynamically load all modules present in a given subdirectory into your NestJS app without the need for you to manually reference such modules in code.
+We demonstrate how to dynamically load all modules present in a given subdirectory into your NestJS application without the need for you to manually reference such modules in code.
 This can be practical in some situations.

+The principles used in this article allow for various implementations including your own version of module lazy-loading.

+Could you be implementing the **_registerAsync_** version using the NestJS ConfigService to load the file list from fileSpec defines in env files?

+It's up you!

 I thank you for reading.
 I would be happy to hear your feedback!